 For details of these and upcoming events, visit our JASA-Sponsored Events page.

-For those who missed our June 13 Zoom webinar Exceptional Japanese Houses, with Naomi Pollock, the video is posted below.
+For those who missed our September 25 Zoom webinar Pigments of the Imagination: Woodblock Prints by Paul Binnie, the video is posted below.

 You can also find links and details for all recorded JASA events on our Lecture Videos page.